-- BIO 100L Introduction to Biology Lab 1 Credit(s)

-- BIO 200 Human Biology with Lab 4 Credit(s)

-- NUTR 100 Human Nutrition 3 Credit(s)
+- BIO 100L Introduction to Biology Lab 1 Credit(s) - BIO 200A Human Biology with Lab 2 Credit(s) - BIO 200B Human Biology with Lab 2 Credit(s) - NUTR 100 Human Nutrition 3 Credit(s)

 Academic Advisors in the Center for Academic Advising can assist you with enrolling in GE courses.
 They can direct you to suggested GE program options that meet your interests, help you with identifying shared GE courses in your degree program, and assist you in incorporating GE courses in your four-year plan.
 Faculty Advisors can also help you in selecting the best options to meet your academic goals.